fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 This [improves](https://dev.fingerprint.com/docs/cloudfront-proxy-integration#the-benefits-of-using-the-cloudfront-integration) both accurancy and reliability of visitor identification and bot detection on your site.

+> [!IMPORTANT]
+> The AWS CloudFront Proxy Integration is accessible and exclusively supported for customers on the Enterprise Plan.
+Other customers are encouraged to use [Custom subdomain setup](https://dev.fingerprint.com/docs/custom-subdomain-setup) or [Cloudflare Proxy Integration](https://dev.fingerprint.com/docs/cloudflare-integration).

+> [!WARNING]
+> The underlying data contract in the identification logic can change to keep up with browser updates.
+Using the AWS CloudFront Proxy Integration might require occasional manual updates on your side.
+Ignoring these updates will lead to lower accuracy or service disruption.

 ## Setup

 To set up Cloudfront integration, you need to